JongseongChae/RIME/README.md

 ## Run Example
-Training and Evaluating agents (via 10 random seeds).
+For training and evaluating agents (via 10 random seeds).
 You can change env-parameter, algo-name as follows for selecting other dynamics perturbation type or testing other algorithms.
 + env-parameter: gravity / mass
 + algo-name: RIME / RIME+WSD / OMME / GAIL-Mixture / GAIL-Single
 ```